Red bird looking at camera against a white background

 7. Focus on Career Development

-According to research from Reworked, only 11% of companies named learning and development as one of their top three priorities for 2022 despite the fact that this area is exactly what employees are looking for in terms of a positive work experience.
+According to research from Reworked, only 11% of companies named learning and development as one of their top three priorities despite the fact that this area is exactly what employees are looking for in terms of a positive employee experience.

 Employees don’t want to stagnate within a role or company.
 They want the ability to learn more, take on additional responsibilities, move up the corporate ladder and earn more money.